jimratliff/GenoMac-system/README.md

 ```

 ### Update app and font installation

+NOTE: If revisions to the Brewfile imply installing *new* apps from Mac App Store, you must sign in to the App Store before executing the below steps.

 To update all apps (and install/remove apps as required by any changes in the Brewfile):
 ```bash
 cd ~/.genomac-system